CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

 -   Verifying the authenticity of updates before installation
 -   Restricting access to updates to authorized users only

-Capgo's error tracking tools further assist by identifying security-related problems early, allowing developers to fix vulnerabilities before they affect users [\[1\]](https://capgo.app/).
+CodePushGo's error tracking tools further assist by identifying security-related problems early, allowing developers to fix vulnerabilities before they affect users [\[1\]](https://capgo.app/).

 ### Version Control